Earn an M.A. degree in this innovative, accelerated program of study

-The MA in Medicine, Health and Society requires a minimum of 24 credit hours of coursework and a comprehensive exam.
-Students may choose a thesis option (24 hours of coursework plus thesis) or non-thesis option (30 hours of coursework).
+The one-year M.A. program in Medicine, Health and Society requires a minimum of 24 credit hours of coursework and a comprehensive exam.
+Students may choose a thesis/practicum option (24 hours of coursework plus 6 hours of thesis research or independent research) or non-thesis option (30 hours of coursework).
 Each graduate student works with a faculty mentor to craft an appropriate plan of study.
-Requirements include the 3-hour core colloquium, MHS 300, an introduction to graduate-level interdisciplinary work in medicine, health, and society, drawing on the perspectives of anthropology, economics, history, political science and policy studies, philosophy, religious studies, and sociology.
-Additional requirements include MHS 302 Research Workshop, Advanced Methods Seminar, guided research or internship.
-At least 12 hours should be at the 300 level.
+Requirements include the 3-hour core colloquium, MHS 6100 Theories and Methods in Critical Health Studies, an introduction to graduate-level interdisciplinary work in medicine, health, and society, drawing on the perspectives of anthropology, economics, history, political science and policy studies, philosophy, religious studies, and sociology.
+Additional requirements include MHS 7100 Research Workshop, MHS 7000 Interdisciplinary Research Methods, guided research or internship.
 A contract of courses must be formally approved by the student’s adviser and the MHS Director.

-Requirements are the same for the stand-alone MA and the combined BA/MA (4+1) program.
+Requirements are the same for both the one-year MA degree and the 4+1 combined BA/MA program.
 Students in the BA/MA (4+1) program must satisfy all requirements for both the BA degree and the MA degree.
 There is no double-counting of credits.
 In order to complete the program in five years, students should be in a position to complete most of the requirements for their undergraduate degree by the end of the first semester of the senior year.

 The MA requires a written examination, tailored to the student’s specific course of study, requiring the student to integrate material from the different disciplines.
 The MHS Director, in consultation with the MHS Curricular Committee, will appoint an examination committee consisting of the student’s adviser and two other faculty members, at least one of whom must be from a field different from the adviser’s.
 The examination committee will write up the exam, which the student will take during his or her last semester of study (or last summer session) and no later than the week of final exams.